 In almost all communication as a Ghana coach, I present myself as a Ghana expert.
 I have struggled with that expert status, do I truly know so much?
-And can I help everyone who travels to Ghana?
+And can I help everyone who travels to this beautiful African country?
 Gradually, I am learning to embrace my knowledge and at the same time, I recognize my limits.
 In this article, I am not going to bore you again with reasons why I deserve this expert status, you can already read that in a previous blog.
 I am going to tell you about my limits, about who I cannot help as a Ghana expert.

 For years, I have been receiving many messages via Instagram, Facebook, and mail from people who want tips & tricks.
 People who come to work or live in Ghana, who want to set up all kinds of organizations, and from people who want to set up a tourist business.
 Many of these messages come through Moon&Star guesthouse and sometimes people are not aware of my activities as a Ghana coach.